Retirement decision with addictive habit persistence in a jump diffusion market: Transformation of the Original Problem

-\end{theorem} \begin{proof} See Appendix \ref{proofdual}. \end{proof} Theorem \ref{dualthm} proposes the framework for dual argument with endogenous habit persistence and general utility.
-In practice, the conditions are usually verified depending on the form of the problem (see Section \ref{property_original} for example).
-Besides, our argument shows that only the continuity of $\hat{\tau}_{y}$ is needed to establish the dual relation, which remains true under some mild regularities of the boundary (see {the} proof of Lemma \ref{taucont}).
-5pt
+\end{theorem} \begin{proof} See \Cref{append_pf_th_dual}. \end{proof} \begin{remark} The post-retirement problem does not have the stochastic wage process and the retirement decision and is well-studied in previous literature.
+We directly give the optimal investment and consumption strategy after retirement in \Cref{th_op_st}. \end{remark} \Cref{th_dual} shows that only the continuity of $\hat{\tau}_y$ is needed to establish the dual relation, which remains true under some mild regularities of the boundary (see the proof of \Cref{lm_bd_pr}).